Komodo Dragons: The Life of Giants!

 Image - Lession Started Image - Button Start

-Take a look at the picture below.
-These may look like mythical creatures, but they are actually lizards!
+Look at the picture below.
+These may look like mythical creatures, but they are lizards!
 They are Komodo dragons!

 Komodo dragons

-Lizards are one of the biggest groups of reptiles on earth.
-There are over 4,600 different species of lizards across all continents of the world, but Komodo dragons are special.
+Lizards are one of the biggest groups of reptiles on the earth.
+There are over 4,600 species of lizards across all continents, but Komodo dragons are special.

 While geckos can grow up to 10 inches, Komodo dragons can reach up to 10 feet long!
-It is no wonder that this beast doesn't satisfy itself with insects for food.
+No wonder this beast doesn't satisfy itself with insects for food.
 Instead, Komodo dragons devour deer, pigs, and water buffalo.

-These interesting creatures were one of the first land animals on earth, but they now face extinction.
-In this lesson, we will discover the history of Komodo dragons and how they are unique.
+These interesting creatures were one of the first land animals on the earth but now face extinction.
+In this lesson, you will discover the history and uniqueness of Komodo dragons.

 • Are you ready to embark on this gigantic journey to explore the world of Komodo dragons?